DEU-BUF/OCVSS/README.md

 - Uygar Uyğun
 - Ferhat Doğan

-for Computer Engineering in Dokuz Eylül University (DEÜ)
+for Computer Engineering in Dokuz Eylül University (DEÜ).